 For eCommerce businesses, sending your customers (especially potential ones) emails is a must.
 Email marketing can help you engage with customers and drive sales on products and services.

-However, video email marketing has taken eCommerce industries by storm, because it helps display your company visually, and gives it character when advertising your products/services to the masses.
-In fact, it’s been reported that a customer will most likely click on a video, rather than read simple text.
+However, video email marketing has taken the eCommerce industry by storm because it helps display your company visually and gives it character when advertising your products/services to the masses.
+In fact, it’s been reported that a customer will most likely click on a video rather than read simple text.
 So, here’s a quick guide on how you can utilize video email marketing in seven great ways.

 Update Cold Emails

 “Adding a video to a cold email will have potential customers become curious about your brand,” said Crystal J. Riebe, a marketer writer at 1Day2write and Writemyx.
 “First, you come up with a perfect subject line in the email.
 And, if you add the word ‘video’ to your subject line, it helps grab people’s attention; or, you can add emojis to the object of your email to create more urgency to check it out.
 By doing these things, you’ll see your sales and brand awareness go up.”